healthappproject14/healthappproject14.github.io/_pages/what-we-make.md

  <h2> Game Development </h2>
 </div>
 <center>
-Godot is a powerful open-source game engine that we use to make our games.
+Godot is a open-source game engine that we use to make 2D games.
 It is easily downloadable, and does not require intensive set up or installation.
-At HoodyHerd, we primarily make 2D games.
 </center>

 <br>